India Unreserved Cutoff

 | Priority Processing | Yes (statutory) | No | No |

 For most Indian nationals, Rural TEA offers the strongest combination of advantages: the lowest investment threshold, the largest set-aside pool with no retrogression, and statutory priority processing.
 HUA projects offer a strong second option with urban project locations and a 10% set-aside.
-Unreserved projects require a $250,000 higher investment and face the longest retrogression.
+Unreserved projects require a $250,000 higher investment, and the Unreserved category is currently Unavailable for India.
 This analysis reflects EB5Status editorial assessment based on official data.

 Indian nationals already present in the United States on H-1B, F-1, L-1, or other nonimmigrant status can file Form I-485 (Adjustment of Status) concurrently with the I-526E petition, provided their EB-5 category is “Current” on the Visa Bulletin.
 For those filing under a reserved set-aside category (Rural, HUA, or Infrastructure), all of which are currently Current for India, concurrent filing is immediately available.